google/gsocguides/pages/mentor/29-glossary.md

 ## Secondary Mentor

-A person who helps out a student's assigned mentor.
-At time of writing this guide, the GSoC online system only allows one mentor to be officially assigned to a student proposal, as one person must be responsible for submitting evaluations, etc. However, it is quite common to have multiple mentors for one student.
+A person who helps out a GSoC contributor's assigned mentor.
+At time of writing this guide, the GSoC online system only allows one mentor to be officially assigned to a GSoC contributor proposal, as one person must be responsible for submitting evaluations, etc. However, it is quite common to have multiple mentors for one GSoC contributor.

 ## SMOP